nepalez/assertion/README.md

 end
 ```

-Define translations to describe both the *right* and *wrong* states of the assertion.
+Define translations to describe both the *truthy* and *falsey* states of the assertion.

 All the attributes are available in translations (that's why we declared the `name` as an attribute):